 [horizontal rule]

-For additional information on conflict of interest, see Academic Affairs Policies and Procedures Manual— ACD 204–08, “Conflict of Interest.”
+For additional information on conflict of interest, see the Academic Affairs Policies and Procedures Manual— ACD 204–08, “Conflict of Interest.”

 For related information, see: